 We test our goodwill for impairment annually, or whenever events or changes in circumstances indicate an impairment may have occurred, by comparing our reporting unit's carrying value to its fair value.
 Impairment may result from, among other things, deterioration in the performance of the acquired business, adverse market conditions, adverse changes in applicable laws or regulations and a variety of other circumstances.
 If we determine that an impairment has occurred, we are required to record a write-down of the carrying value and charge the impairment as an operating expense in the period the determination is made.
 In evaluating the recoverability of the carrying value of goodwill, we must make assumptions regarding estimated future cash flows and other factors to determine the fair value of the acquired assets.
 Changes in strategy or market conditions could significantly impact those judgments in the future and require an adjustment to the recorded balances.
-We test our goodwill for impairment as of November 30.
-There was no impairment of goodwill for the years ended December 31, 2021 or 2020.
+We have a single reporting unit, which is the level that the goodwill impairment test is performed.
+There was no impairment of goodwill for the years ended December 31, 2022 and 2021.
+As of December 31, 2022, \$14.9 million of goodwill was associated with a reporting unit with zero or negative carrying value.
+As the reporting unit had a positive fair value, there was no impairment associated with this reporting unit.